jverne/jverne.github.io/_posts/2015-08-27-is-this-thing-on.md

   - GitHub
 ---

 While researching hosting a CMS (again) for @CarmenNave I ran across a [very smart article about ditching the CMS model altogether](https://developmentseed.org/blog/2012/07/27/build-cms-free-websites/) for small personal sites.

-Like many coders, I was in love with building a solution based on their pet technology (in my case, I wanted an excuse to make a Linux [well, DD-WRT], Lua, Lighttpd, SQLite thingy) but I also new that I wanted something lighter weight and easier to maintain.
+Like many coders, I was in love with building a solution based on their pet technology (in my case, I wanted an excuse to make a Linux [well, DD-WRT], Lua, Lighttpd, SQLite thingy) but I also knew that I wanted something lighter weight and easier to maintain.

 Well, what could be more lightweight than letting GitHub host static pages underpinned by Jekyll and decent templating?
 When I looked at Jekyll the first time I liked it, but I didn't want to go down the road of hosting it locally if I had to build a front-end (I'm afraid of Javascript!) that was necessary for non-git-command-line-using folks.